 When not holding forth as a professor, Michael plays traditional Irish and American fiddle music, as well as other genres.
 It is this interest that attracted him, and attaches him, to the Rensing Center.
 He would like to help enhance the existing presence of the musical arts at Rensing.
 Finally, with his partner Jennifer Ruth, he has become a gentleman farmer, thoughtfully raising beef cattle, swine, and truly free-range chickens.

-Brad Wyche, Upstate Forever Exec.
+Brad Wyche, (former) Upstate Forever Exec.
 Director, Greenville, SC

 Lori Bacigalupi, Director of Kiss of the Wolf Clothing, Norman, OK